lupyuen/lupyuen.github.io/src/ci6.md

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3)

-The [__Resulting Log__](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3) looks kinda messy.
+The [__Rewind Build Log__](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3) looks kinda messy.
 We have a better way to record the rewinding, and reveal the Breaking Commit...

 # NuttX Build History